cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 are members of the NIST Big Data Public Working Group who dedicated great effort to prepare and gave substantial time on a regular basis to research and development in support of this document.
-This includes especially the following NBD-PWG members:
+This includes the following NBD-PWG members:

 * Gregor von Laszewski, Indiana University
 * Wo Chang, National Institute of Standard and Technology,
 * Fugang Wang, Indiana University
 * Geoffrey C. Fox, Indiana University
+* Badi Abdul-Wahid, formerly Indiana Univresity
 * Alicia Zuniga-Alvarado, Consultant
 * Robert C. Whetsel, DISA/NBIS
 * Pratik Thakkar, Philips